Lime, Corn and Cilantro Quinoa

 • Add corn kernels (drained if using canned) and heat through on low to medium high heat.

-• Add garlic, lime juice, cumin, cayenne pepper, salt and black pepper.
+• Add garlic, lime juice, lime zest, cumin, cayenne pepper, salt and black pepper.

 • Add green onions, cilantro shortly before serving to retain it’s fresh green color.